reshamas/reshamas.github.io/_posts/2018-10-20-overview-of-wimlds-chapters.md

 ### Tools
 - Google spreadsheets were utilized to store the data.
-- Google [Data Studio](https://datastudio.google.com/u/0/navigation/reporting) to produce the visualizations.
+- Visualizations were produced using Google [Data Studio](https://datastudio.google.com/u/0/navigation/reporting).